equivalent/equivalent.github.io/_posts/til/2024-01-16-inline-svg-in-ruby-on-rails.md

 ```

 But once you have more icons you will find out this is difficult to maintain
-as you cannot preview the icons from partials, you need to edit every partial where SVG  needs to accept HTML argument (e.g. height)
+as you cannot preview the icons from partials (browser, IDE,..).
+Also you need to edit every partial where SVG  needs to accept HTML argument (e.g. height)

 ### Solution 2